 • Orchestration: Astronomer

-• Visualisation: Qlik
+• Visualization: Qlik

 Within 6 months, reporting was no longer a bottleneck.